August Spångberg: Later parliamentary career (1946-1964)

-Parliament House (Riksdagshuset) in the Gamla stan (old town) district of central Stockholm.
+Parliament House in the Gamla stan district of central Stockholm.

 In the 1950s and 1960s, Spångberg was instrumental in investigating and exposing what became known as the Unman affair (or Lundquist affair), a complex legal case involving guardianship abuse and judicial misconduct.
 His work on this case helped highlight issues in the Swedish legal system.
 This issue, in his own opinion, took up more of his parliamentary time than any other, and prompted him at the age of 82 to publish the novel Rådmannen: en historia om ett brott (The Councilman: A Story of a Crime) in 1975.

 He was also deeply involved in the cause of conscientious objectors, particularly advocating for Jehovah's Witnesses and others who refused military service on ethical or religious grounds.
 His persistent work on this issue contributed to legislative changes in 1964 that provided humanitarian solutions for conscientious objectors.
 Among his final efforts in the Riksdag were a proposal to grant immunity to total conscientious objectors—whom he referred to as 'prisoners of peace'—and a formal inquiry into the true costs of military defense.

 Spångberg served 46 sessions in parliament until 1964 when he retired at the age of 71.